 As an employer, effective communication is key to running a successful organization.
-Whether discussing job duties, explaining HR policies, or outlining a benefits package, it's important that there's a clear line of communication between employers and employees.
+Whether you’re discussing job duties, explaining HR policies, or outlining a benefits package, it's crucial that there's a clear line of communication between employers and employees.

 1. Enact an open door policy

-One way to foster communication is to enact an open door policy.
-This creates a culture where employees are comfortable going to management for questions and support, but only if the employer really means it.
-Employees can tell if it's just for show.
+One way to foster communication is to enact an open-door policy.
+This creates a culture where employees are comfortable going to management for questions and support, but only if the employer means it.
+Employees can generally tell if it's just for show.

 2. Encourage feedback

-There may be a time where an employer receives feedback that doesn't make sense to act on.
-If this is the case, employers should communicate with employees about why their feedback wasn't implemented so they don't feel ignored.
+There may be a time when an employer receives feedback that doesn't make sense to act on.
+If this is the case, employers should communicate with employees about why their feedback wasn't implemented, so they don't feel ignored.

 3. Establish ground rules

 Regardless of how and when communication happens, it's important to establish expectations at the start.
-Determine whether there will be daily check-ins, weekly status updates, or monthly meetings.
-Once you have a communication plan, make sure everyone is aware of the expectations.
+Determine whether there will be daily check-ins, weekly status updates, or monthly meetings with individual employees and your team.
+Once you have a communication plan, ensure everyone knows the expectations.

 4. Ensure confidentiality

-5.Use the right tools
+5.Use the right employee communication tools

-Email and messaging apps like Slack make it easy to quickly circulate information through your company.
-It can be difficult, though, to know if employees have read a message, and Slack messages can easily get buried.
-If there is something important to communicate to employees, it may be best to schedule a meeting, too.
+However, messaging tools aren't without their shortcomings.
+It can be challenging to know if employees have read a message, as they can quickly get buried if your company is active on the platform.
+If there is something important to communicate to employees, it may be best to schedule a meeting or video call.